 Use Amazon Cognito as Identity Provider

-Set the following environment variables in the shell you will later use for running the aws-cli commands.
-Adjust values according to your conditions.
+Set the following environment variables in the shell that you will later use for the aws and curl commands.

 VARIABLEExample valueExplanation